 Don’t– Leave Iceland without trying the lamb.

 Use some of that extra cash you saved up to sample the famous Icelandic lamb.
 It is highly recommended when you visit and we finally had some on our last night and it was magnificent but it was very expensive.
 I think one serve was $60 AUS and there are 4 of us that needed to eat.

 Do– Buy the vouchers booklet if you fly Icelandic Air.

 This is a little book worth 8 Euro that you can buy on your Iceland Air flight that provides you with discounts within Reykjavik and some surrounds at bars, restaurants, and some other places.
-Some range from 10% off up to 30%, others have buy one get one free or a discount off entry.
+Some range from 10% off up to 30%, others have buy one get one free or a discount on entry.
 It does have a limited use by date so just check that it will cover your entire stay.
 We found this great to use when we ate out as our apartment wasn’t the easiest to cook in.
 Little things like this can bring down you Iceland vacation cost.
 This is one of the best Iceland travel tips if you plan on eating out regularly.

 Don’t– Forget to read the small print.

 Some of the places in the voucher booklet will have certain times or set days where you can use the voucher.
 It pays to mark the places you would like to go and check if the discounts are available then or plan ahead using the booklet as a guide.
 You can save a good amount of money if you plan ahead and use your vouchers.

 Do– Have faith your fellow travel companions don’t smell that bad in the bathroom!